Saturday, November 08, 2014

 Soak the fava beans overnight, or for at least six hours.
 Drain and put them in a pot with water to cover by about 2 inches, garlic, and baking soda.
 Bring to a boil, reduce heat and simmer, covered for an hour to an hour and a half.
 Drain almost all the liquid out, reserving the liquid in case you need more, mash the beans and garlic, season with salt and pepper.
 Put in a shallow dish, put your garnish of choice in the center and drizzle heavily with olive oil.

-Serve with warmed Pita Bread or lightly toasted bread.
+Serve with warmed Khoubz Araby (Pita Bread) or lightly toasted bread.